tqdv/uweh/README.md

 ## Installation

+_NB I have only tested this on PHP 7.2._

 Requirements:
 * PHP version >= 7.1 (because of `??`, `define(…, array(…))`, `function (…) : ?type` )
 * Perl, a shell and the find command (for the cleanup script)